rachberg/rachberg.github.io/_posts/2015-03-15-grace-jones-slave-rhythm.md

 ### 'Slave' and Self-Orientalism

 Jones uses ‘Slave’ to nullify the history of orientalization and animalization of the Black female by exotifying herself.
 One of the shots in 'Slave' is of Grace Jones on her hands and knees, nude and oiled, snarling at the camera from inside a metal cage.
 There are slabs of raw meat inside with a sign saying 'DO NOT FEED THE ANIMAL'.
-The music video's director, Jean-Paul Goude, used the photo as the cover of his book *Jungle Fever*.
+The music video's director, Jean-Paul Goude, used the photo as the cover of his 1982 book *Jungle Fever*:

 <figure>
 <a href="http://www.amazon.com/Jungle-Fever-Jean-Paul-Goude/dp/0937950017/ref=la_B0034P5H06_1_1?s=books&ie=UTF8&qid=1426425709&sr=1-1"><img src="/images/slave_rhythm/jones_animal.jpg"></a>
 </figure>

 Edouard Said wrote, 'European culture gained in strength and identity by settling itself off against the Orient as a sort of surrogate and even underground self'.
 Although Said discussed Europe’s orientalizing of Asia, his ideas apply to other exotification.
 Early on, Europeans defined the Black female as the Other— a hypersexual, inhuman object.
 When Jones poses as a vicious, caged, naked woman, she acknowledges and embraces the animalization of the Black woman.
 Is Jones’ blatant exotification tolerable because she is the agent, the artist redefining the images?
 Yes, it's possible that she displaces the power by owning her self-exotification.
 It is essential to analyze, however, exactly what agency Grace Jones had.
 Jones did not write the song; it was instead a team of three white British men.
-The video was directed by French photographer (and her lover) Jean-Paul Goude, who in 1982 published a coffee table book of Black females called Jungle Fever.
-We can't say how involved Jones was in the creative process, but we must consider the influence of the white men on her supposed 'agency' before we pardon such exotification.
+The video was directed by French photographer (and her lover) Jean-Paul Goude, who explicitly orientalizes and sexualizes Black women in his book titled *Jungle Fever*.
+We can't say how involved Jones was in the creative process of her song and music video, but we must consider the influence of the white men on her supposed 'agency' before we pardon such exotification.

 ### Conclusion